1996–97 South-West Indian Ocean cyclone season: Severe Tropical Storm Lisette

 Toward the end of February, the ITCZ spawned a system along the Mozambique coast.
 With a circulation and warm water temperatures, the system developed into a tropical disturbance on February 24 just offshore northeastern Mozambique.
 The system slowly organized while drifting southward between two ridges.
 After an increase in convection, the system intensified into Tropical Storm Lisette on February 28 according to the MFR, although by that time the JTWC had upgraded the storm to the equivalent of tropical cyclone status.
 A building ridge turned the storm sharply westward.
 On March 1, the MFR estimated peak 10–minute winds of 95 km/h, making Lisette a severe tropical storm with an eye feature in the center.
 By comparison, the JTWC estimated peak 1–minute winds of 130 km/h.
 The storm failed to intensify further, making landfall at peak intensity just north of Beira, Mozambique early on March 2.
 Lisette turned to the west-northwest, dissipating over Zimbabwe on March 3.

 Lisette dropped heavy rainfall across the region it traversed, causing severe flooding in central and northern Mozambique.
 Most of the south-central Mozambique was drenched with rainfall totals ranging from 60 mm to 200 mm, setting numerous records.
 Due to the precursor disturbance of Lisette, the Nampula Province in Mozambique was severely flooded by the storm, severely damaging several roads.
 Along the coast, the storm produced a wave height of about 4 m near Beira.
 Lisette and its resultant flooding destroyed 17,000 houses in Mozambique, affecting 300,000 people.
 Throughout the country, the cyclone killed 87 people.

+Tropical Disturbance M1 (Rhonda)

+Early on May 9, a tropical depression formed in the eastern portion of the basin, with the MFR classifying the storm as Tropical Disturbance M1.
+The storm attained tropical storm status according to the JTWC, and peaked with a minimum pressure of 995 mb.
+The storm was later named Rhonda after crossing into the Australian Region.

-Other storms
+Other systems

-In addition to the named storms, the MFR tracked seven tropical disturbances and two tropical depressions throughout the year.
+In addition to the named storms, the MFR tracked six tropical disturbances and one tropical depression throughout the year.
 Most were short lived, often receiving few warnings.
-The first two systems developed before Tropical Storm Antoinette in October.